Cascadia College logo

 Key Highlights

-• Ranked second among top U.S. two-year colleges by Washington Monthly magazine in 2007.
+• Ranked second among all U.S. two-year colleges by Washington Monthly magazine in 2007.

-• Opened Innovation Hall in 2024, a joint LEED Gold certified STEM building with University of Washington Bothell.
+• Opened Innovation Hall in 2024, a joint LEED gold certified STEM building with the University of Washington Bothell.

 Timeline